jacobsamo/Mixie/SECURITY.md

 2. Steps to replicate the issue
 3. What is / could be compromised

-Thankyou for taking your time to read this and help keep Meally safe
+Thankyou for taking your time to read this and help keep Mixie safe